 Richard Durban (D-IL) are sponsoring the Pet Animal Welfare Statute

-Animal Welfare Act individuals who breed and sell large numbers of dogs,
+of the federal Animal Welfare Act individuals who breed and sell large

-as well as those who import large numbers of dogs for resale.
-S1139
+numbers of dogs, as well as those who import large numbers of dogs for

-signing on daily.
-The bill will be heard in a subcommittee of the Senate
+bill.
+S1139 will be heard in a subcommittee of the

-Agriculture, Nutrition and Forestry Committee following Congress's August
+Senate Agriculture, Nutrition and Forestry Committee following Congress's

-recess.
-At that time, AKC will work with Senator Santorum and subcommittee
+August recess.
+At that time, AKC will work with Senator Santorum and

-members to address legitimate concerns that have been raised and to
+subcommittee members to address concerns that have been raised and to

 make any necessary clarifications to the bill language.
 AKC is working